 - Soft-shelled or misshapen eggs.

-- Purple discoloration of the wattles, combs, and legs.
+- Purple discolouration appears in the chicken’s wattles, combs, and legs.

 This disease has no cure.